jcubic/jquery.terminal/README.md

 ### Contribution

 If you want to contribute make sure you modify `js/jquery.terminal-src.js` and `css/jquery.terminal-src.css` files and run `make`.
-To make it work you need to have installed java to run yuicompressor-2.4.8.jar and install uglifyjs:
+To make it work you need to have installed java to run yuicompressor-2.4.8.jar and install uglifyjs and jshint:

 ```
-npm install -g uglifyjs
+npm install -g uglifyjs jshint
 ```

+Before you create pull request run `make jshint` it will be run by travis

 ### License